GatiMishra/InsuranceLabSolutionsRepo/README.md

 Open chrome/Mozilla and navigate to url ‘http://127.0.0.1:5000/’ where list of fields are present for customer to fill in are as follows:
 Here different types of form fields are used
-	•String type,Date type,Integer Type
+* String type,Date type,Integer Type
-	•Data binding are done using KnockoutJS.
+* Data binding are done using KnockoutJS.
-	•HTML attributes are used for validation.
+* HTML attributes are used for validation.

 ## List of Details Page:
 On Submission of valid data it routes to url ‘http://127.0.0.1:5000/FeatureRequestDeatils’ of details page.